 Collaborative HIV Paediatric Study

-CHIPS is a multi-centre cohort study of HIV infected children in the UK and Ireland
+CHIPS is a multi-centre cohort study of children living with HIV in the UK and Ireland

 Type of study